lgeurts/lgeurts.github.io/_posts/2025-12-29-new-system-new-start.md

 - Removed my 2 external monitors and keyboard.
 Not to be minimalist, but to reduce context switching.
 I kept the mouse because speed still matters.
 - The same thing with my software.
 Vim became nVim which turned in Lazy-Vim (maybe later nvi).
 Alacritty became xterm, then st. And Firefox became qutebrowser.

-I didn’t look for lighter tools, but for ones I could trust and reason about.
+I didn’t look for the lighter tools, but for ones I could trust and reason about.
 Less abstraction, fewer surprises.

 Today I use two identical laptops -- one for work, one personal -- same setup, side by side, one mouse for each.
 The environment disappears, and the work stays.